Diarsid/Librarian/README.md

 String pattern = "tolknlorofrng";
 List<PatternToEntry> result = search.findAllBy(user, pattern, tolkienBooksLabel);
 ```
-If there are other entrie matching to pattern, but they do not labeled by `tolkienBooksLabel`, they will be excluded from results.
+If there are other entries matching to pattern, but they do not labeled by `tolkienBooksLabel`, they will be excluded from results.

 Let's assume now that user wants to find any entries by given pattern that has any of several labels, for example books OR movies.
 In order to do it, Entry.Label.Matching enum can be used:
 ```